kemball/karkadann/README.md

 #### `list_hmms()`
  Lists all the hmms available in the data directory karkadann maintains.
 #### `scan_assembly(assembly)`
 Runs all the hmms against the specified assembly.
-Totally unthreaded.
+Totally unthreaded(for now).
 #### `profile(genes,hmm)`
 Takes an iterator of Gene objects and an hmm string 'AfsA.hmm' for example.
 Does the needful.